-Dorsal House is a new build, 6 bedroom family house on the edge of Epping Forest in East London that is targeting Passivhaus Plus Certification.
+Dorsal House is a new build, six bedroom family house on the edge of Epping Forest in East London, designed to Passivhaus Plus Certification.

-The brief was for a Passivhaus private house which would sit comfortably in its surroundings while maintaining a distinct quality.
-The local buildings are a mix of Victorian brick large detached houses and more contemporary infill developments.
+The brief was for a private house built to Passivhaus standards, which would sit comfortably in its surroundings while maintaining a distinct quality.
+The studio approached the project with a close consideration of context; the local buildings being a mix of large Victorian detached houses and more contemporary infill developments.

-The low energy standard requires careful attention to be paid to the first principles of the building.
-Orientation, glazed openings and the airtight details of the construction all contribute to the extremely low energy demand to run the building through its life.
-Renewable energy is incorporated with solar panels and an air source heat pump, and an MVHR system prevents energy from being wasted through mechanical ventilation.
+The low energy standard requires careful attention to be paid to the first principles of the building; orientation, glazed openings and the airtight details of the construction all contribute to the extremely low energy demand to run the building throughout its life.
+Renewable energy is also incorporated with solar panels and an air source heat pump, while an MVHR system prevents energy from being wasted through mechanical ventilation.

-Contemporary digital technology has been essential for the design and development of the building, from the setting out of a complex twisted roof form to the lidar scans needed to analyse the potential shading offered by shrubs, trees and obstacles in the wider site.
+Contemporary digital technology has been essential for the design and development of the building, from the realisation a complex roof form to the lidar scans needed to analyse the potential shading offered by shrubs, trees and obstacles in the surrounding site.

-The project is due for completion in spring 2023.
+The project is due for completion in summer 2024.